Our viewing times during the week are from 10am to 5pm.

-Your Account Manager will visit the property and check for cleaning issues, any damage or any cause for concern.
-We will take pictures and send them to you along with a report.
+We offer periodic property visits and formal inspections to all of our landlords.
+Our property management team visit our properties and check for cleaning issues, any damage or any cause for concern.
+We take photographs and send them to our landlords along with a report.

-Depending on which package you are on, these inspections are either included or £50 + VAT per inspection.
+Depending on which package you are on, these inspections are either included or £100 + VAT.
 If you’re not sure which package you’re on or would like to upgrade, please contact your Account Manager.

 We also take a security deposit at the start of the tenancy to ensure tenants are charged for any damage.

 We are very proud of our low level of arrears; but make no mistake, this isn’t just luck.
 We work hard to fully qualify and reference our tenants, and we are hot on their heels if they fail to pay their rent on the day its due, with stringent procedures.

 Most frequently, a failure to pay rent on time is an oversight and quickly rectified.
 There may be a more complicated reason, and in this case, we will contact you to discuss this.

 As a worst case scenario, depending on the type of tenancy, we can serve 2 months notice to end the tenancy or advise you to seek legal action.